History of the Agustin Inn

-The two-story Victorian-modeled residence at 29 Cuna was constructed somewhere between the years 1899 and 1904.
-The property appeared on the University of Florida’s insurance map completed in the year 1904.
-The original home had two brick stucco chimneys, a gable roof and was planned in an L shape model.
-Over the years the property has undergone major remodeling and frame modifications – including a third level and an elevator in recent years.
+The two-story, Victorian inspired residence at 29 Cuna Street was first constructed by Bernard Masters between 1899 and 1904.
+The original home was an “L” shape design with two brick stucco chimneys and a gable roof.
+Over the years, our St. Augustine Inn has undergone major remodeling and frame modifications – including a third level and elevator in recent years.

-Remodeling over the years of the former vernacular building to its Spanish and Colonial Revival appearance included modification of the roof line, eliminating the overhang at the ends of the slopes and under the eaves to produce simple lines.
-A wooden balcony continues to overlook the courtyard and a masonry wall (later added) now surrounds the property.
+Remodeling over the years of the former vernacular building to its Spanish and Colonial Revival appearance included modification of the roof line, eliminating the overhang of the slopes and under the eaves.
+A wooden balcony continues to overlook the courtyard and a masonry wall now surrounds our St. Augustine Inn property.